gabrielfalcao/bose/README.rst

 There is also possiblity to disable configuration files loading (might be useful when runnig i.e. tox and you don't want your global bose config file to be used by tox).
-In order to ignore those configuration files simply set an environment variable "NOSE_IGNORE_CONFIG_FILES".
+In order to ignore those configuration files simply set an environment variable "BOSE_IGNORE_CONFIG_FILES".

 There are several other ways to use the bose test runner besides the *bosetests* script.
 You may use bose in a test script: